MatejGolian/accessibilityOverlay/README.md

 overlay.reset() ; Reset the overlay object to its initial state
 ```
 ## Defined Classes
-Here is a list of all classes currently defined in the "accessibilityOverlay.ahk" file:
+Here is a list of all currently defined classes:
 * accessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
-* customControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 custom functions specified).
+* customControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 extra functions specified).
-* customButton - Creates a button that only uses a label and 2 custom actions when it gets focused or activated.
+* customButton - Creates a button that only requires a label and the names of functions to be executed up on focus or activation.
 * hotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
-* graphicButton - Creates a button that looks for images, reports an error if the specified graphics are not found and optionally triggers extra functions up on focus and/or activation.
+* graphicButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * tabControl - Creates an element for attaching tabs on to.
+* customTab - Creates a tab that only requires a label and the name of the function to be triggered up on focus.
 * hotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers an extra function up on focus.
-* graphicTab - Creates a tab that looks for images, reports an error if the specified graphics are not found and optionally triggers an extra function up on focus.
+* graphicTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers an extra function up on focus.